Alb-Ard/PPS-23-sbtanks/docs/4_Design_di_dettaglio.md

 +replaceModelView(model: M, view: Option[V]): this.type
 +removeModelView(model: M): this.type
 }
-note top of MvRepository : Type names have been\nreduced for clarity }
+note top of MvRepository : Names have been\nreduced for clarity }

 together {